dfinity/motoko/doc/md/language-manual.md

 -   `inspect`, when declared, is called as a predicate on every Internet Computer ingress message (with the exception of HTTP query calls).
 The return value, a `Bool`, indicates whether to accept or decline the given message.
 The argument type depends on the interface of the enclosing actor (see [Inspect](#inspect)).

 -   `preupgrade`, when declared, is called during an upgrade, immediately *before* the (current) values of the (retired) actor’s stable variables are transferred to the replacement actor.
+     Its `<system>` type parameter is implicitly assumed and need not be declared.

 -   `postupgrade`, when declared, is called during an upgrade, immediately *after* the (replacement) actor body has initialized its fields (inheriting values of the retired actors' stable variables), and before its first message is processed.
+Its `<system>` type parameter is implicitly assumed and need not be declared.

 These `preupgrade` and `postupgrade` system methods provide the opportunity to save and restore in-flight data structures (e.g. caches) that are better represented using non-stable types.